 When you use the Internet to spread diabetes awareness, your voice can reach farther, and you can connect with more people.
 During Diabetes Awareness Month, there are great opportunities to spread the word that aren’t available throughout the rest of the year, especially around World Diabetes Day.

-Here are seven ideas and websites where you can find online campaigns to participate in.
+Here are some great ideas and websites where you can find campaigns to participate in.

 World Diabetes Day